Md-Khid/COVID-19_Country_Grouping/README.md

 #### K-Means Modelling

 At this point, the study will utilise the K-means node to feed the merged dataset into the SPSS modeller stream.
-Barring the number of clusters, the study will generate cluster groupings with the following inputs and default model settings.
+Barring the number of clusters, the study will generate cluster groupings using the default model settings.
 Therefore, the number 3 will be manually input as the optimal clusters for the K-means algorithm.

 #### IBM SPSS Modeller Stream